 Sadly, there is an army of people who are reaching the point when they would like to retire but can’t make the numbers work.
 The pot just isn’t big enough, the State pension is too far off and is not enough to cover their cost of living.

 Working for longer to build up the pension and delay the time it is accessed is one lever to pull to ensure some period of financial security and independence, even if it is further down the line than wanted.

 But what if your mind and body are not on the same page?
-What if you need to work but are not physically able to?
+What if you need to work but are not physically or mentally able to?